PranayBandaru/HOTELogic/README.md

 A Java based Hotel management system that streamlines hotel operations and save time and resources

-The key aim of our application is to automate the day to day activities of a hotel, replacing the conventional book methods.
+The key aim is to automate the day to day activities of a hotel, replacing the conventional book methods.
 Features:
   Multiple user logins
   Admin Login